National phone center *6050

 The National Insurance Institute may decide to split the benefit as well as on the manner in which it is split between the two spouses, in the following cases:

-The NII considers that granting the benefit to the benefit to the husband is not in the family's good, and that it is in their good to pay the benefit to the woman only.
+• The NII considers granting the benefit to the husband not in the family's good, and that it is in their good to pay the benefit to the woman only.